GabrielSCabrera/Termighty/README.md

 3. Enter the command `make` to install Termighty in pip3 development mode.
 4. (OPTIONAL) Run `make test` to run all unit tests & confirm that there are zero errors.
 5. (OPTIONAL) Run `make logo` to view the Termighty logo, which confirms terminal compatibility.

+THIS VERSION IS DEPRECATED; FUNCTIONALITY IS NO LONGER SUPPORTED.